JeffersonLab/clas12-timeline/qa-detectors/README.md

   automatically done when running the wrapper `../bin/run-detectors-timelines.sh`)
 - The URLs for the timelines will be printed upon success
-- The new timeline files will appear in `/path/to/timelines_qa` (or in the custom directory, if you specified one), where any timeline hipo file to which QA cuts were applied has replaced the original hipo file, with the name "QA" appended to the file name
+- The new timeline files will appear in `/path/to/timelines_qa` (or in the custom directory, if you specified one), where any timeline HIPO file to which QA cuts were applied has replaced the original HIPO file, with the name "QA" appended to the file name